 The numbers informing that conversation are hard to ignore.
-Boston Consulting Group has predicted that within 15 years, women as a group will earn almost as much than men.
-Already, the number of U.S. women with six-figure incomes is rising at more than three times the rate of men who earn that much, according to the Census Bureau.
+Boston Consulting Group predicted last year that by 2030, women as a group will earn almost as much as men.
+Already, the number of U.S. women with six-figure incomes is rising at more than three times the rate of men who earn that much, according to Census Bureau data between 2007 and 2009.
 The wage gap still persists, particularly for women of color and older women who have moved in and out of the workforce during their careers.
 But increasingly young women, earning more than their mothers ever dreamed of, are entering upper management, with all of the power and responsibility that entails.
-In developing nations, meanwhile, women's earned income has been growing at a rate of 8.1%, compared with 5.8% for men, according to Deloitte's "The Gender Dividend."
+In developing nations, meanwhile, women's earned income has been growing at a rate of 8.1%, compared with 5.8% for men, according to Deloitte's 2001 report, "The Gender Dividend."

-This is a shift that every investor should be aware of, says Mary Ann Bartels, chief investment officer of Portfolio Solutions at Merrill Lynch Wealth Management.
+This is a shift that every investor should be aware of, says Mary Ann Bartels, Head of Merrill Lynch Wealth Management Portfolio Strategy.
 "Women's growing economic power has international implications, and in the coming years there will be many avenues for pursuing the opportunities it represents."

 Women's success lifts all boats

 As women have entered the workforce in increasing numbers, entire economies have benefited.
 In the four decades from 1970 through 2009, for example, women went from having only 37% of all U.S. jobs to almost a 48% share.
-That put an additional 38 million women in the workforce, according to McKinsey & Co.—and without that growth in the labor force, McKinsey estimates that the U.S. economy would be 25% smaller than it is today.
+That put an additional 38 million women in the workforce, according to a McKinsey & Co. report from 2011—and without that growth in the labor force, McKinsey estimates that the U.S. economy would be 25% smaller than it is today.